Quick CMake Tutorial

 Setting language standard

-To enable a particular language standard, you need to add the respected flag to
+To enable a particular language standard, specify the desired standard in

 Adding build targets

 A build target defines an executable or a library that the CMake script helps you build.
 A script can have more than one build target.
 To create an executable binary, you use the

 *.cppfiles are the source files needed to construct the final executable.